agourlay/post-on-my-fridge/Readme.md

 There is no authentication, everyone can add or delete stuff.

+To access or create a fridge use the search box or type directly the fridge name in the url.

-You can insert an url in the content of a post:
+The post can contain dynamique media content.
+Just insert an url in the content of a post:

 * a simple url to a website will create a href link.